Harry Potter and the Deathly Hallows – Part 1: Cast

-Other cast members include Bill Nighy as Minister for Magic Rufus Scrimgeour; Rhys Ifans as Luna's eccentric father Xenophilius Lovegood; Hazel Douglas as the corpse of Bathilda Bagshot; David Ryall as Albus Dumbledore's old schoolfriend Elphias Doge; Frances de la Tour as head of Beauxbatons Madame Maxime; Guy Henry as Pius Thicknesse, a puppet Minister of Magic installed by Voldemort; Peter Mullan as Corban Yaxley, a Death Eater at the Ministry of Magic; Rade Šerbedžija as the wandmaker Gregorovitch; and Carolyn Pickles as Charity Burbage, the Muggle Studies teacher at Hogwarts, tortured and killed by Voldemort.
+Domhnall Gleeson, James and Oliver Phelps, George Harris, and Andy Linden appear as members of the Order of the Phoenix Bill Weasley, twins Fred and George Weasley, Kingsley Shacklebolt, and Mundungus Fletcher respectively, while Matthew Lewis appear as Harry's friend Neville Longbottom.
+Other cast members include Hazel Douglas as the corpse of Bathilda Bagshot; David Ryall as Albus Dumbledore's old schoolfriend Elphias Doge; Frances de la Tour as the head of Beauxbatons Madame Maxime; Guy Henry as Pius Thicknesse, a puppet Minister of Magic installed by Voldemort; Rade Šerbedžija as the wandmaker Gregorovitch; and Carolyn Pickles as Charity Burbage, the Muggle Studies teacher at Hogwarts, tortured and killed by Voldemort.